 Adolescence is a period when young people explore who they are and develop distinct personalities.
 They go through many emotional and physical changes and could begin to take serious risks.
 Marijuana use in teens, for instance, can have dangerous and long-term effects on their health.
-Learning why teens use weed and its impact may convince parents to get them treatment.
+Learning why teens use weed and its impact may convince parents to get them the treatment they need.

 Why Teens Use Marijuana